Whenever it comes to blows, he that can run fastest will think himself best off.

-The American militia system that helped lay claim to half a continent was an English inheritance.
+Indeed, the American militia system that helped lay claim to half a continent was an English inheritance.
 Colonial law compelled every able-bodied male from sixteen to sixty to shoulder his own musket and stand his part in the local company.
 There was no exemption from the duty to serve, wrote the Reverend Ebenezer Gay in 1738, not “for the Righteous, nor the Wicked; for the High, nor the Low; for the Rich, nor the Poor; for the Strong, nor the Weak; for the Old, nor the Young; for the most buisy; the new-married, nor the faint-hearted.”
 Though white apprentices, Indians, and African Americans, both free and slave, were generally not enrolled, the colonial militias were remarkably egalitarian, a vigorous experiment in practical democracy.
-And there was a distinctly American and democratic quirk to this system: company officers (ensigns, lieutenants, and captains) were elected by the popular vote of the men, and these in turn elected the field-grade officers who commanded regiments and brigades (majors, lieutenant colonels, and colonels).
+And there was a distinctly American and democratic quirk to this system: company officers (ensigns, lieutenants, and captains) were elected by the popular vote of the men, and these, in turn, elected the field-grade officers who commanded regiments and brigades (majors, lieutenant colonels, and colonels).
 The virtues of popular democracy are manifold, but military discipline, the soul of an army, is not one of them.
 To British professionals who fought beside them, the American militia seemed as often as not an unreliable mob.
-Still, so long as the emergency was local and a man’s hearth and home were at stake, the militiaman would turn out smartly and fight spiritedly until the danger had passed.
-And that fact pointed to the second flaw of the militia system: not only did the men in the ranks have an unusual degree of power over their officers, the companies themselves tended toward an unusual degree of autonomy.
+Still, so long as the emergency was local and a man’s hearth and home were at stake, the typical militiaman would turn out smartly and fight spiritedly until the danger had passed.
+And that fact pointed to the second flaw of the militia system: not only did the men in the ranks have an unusual degree of power over their officers, but the companies themselves also enjoyed an unusual degree of autonomy.
 It was enormously difficult, sometimes impossible, to lead them out of their own neighborhoods to fight, regardless of the military threats or opportunities in the larger theatre of conflict.

 Still, despite the very real failures to exert concerted military strength, American militia regiments in the colonial period defended the vulnerable frontiers and were instrumental in the British campaigns that finally seized Montreal and Quebec and broke French power in North America for good in 1759.
-And yet the alliance of American militiamen and British professionals was a good deal less than cordial and comradely.
+And yet the alliance of American militiamen and British professionals was a good deal less than cordial.
 Although they recognized the ability of some American outfits and officers, by and large the British cultivated a contempt for these democratic and undisciplined amateurs.
 British officers in particular were astonished and appalled to discover that a man who might have been a barber or a blacksmith back home now presumed the status of an officer and a gentleman.
 Americans in turn resented the aristocratic pretension of British officers and at best pitied the much-abused British soldier, who was by American lights surely no citizen, generally the off-scourings of British society, and hardly more than a beast of burden and battle.
 The British officer class was not, however, above learning a thing or two about the science of war from the Americans.
-In the wild and wooded country of North America, colonial militia units often chose to fight, not in heavy line of battle like their European counterparts, but in open order, relying on light skirmish lines and taking advantage of the cover the terrain offered.
+In the wild and wooded country of North America, colonial militia units often chose to fight, not in heavy line of battle like their European counterparts, but in open order, relying on light skirmish lines and taking advantage of any cover the terrain offered.
 This tactical development was a bitter and bloody lesson taught them over the years by their Indian antagonists.
 In 1762, for example, two of these light infantry regiments–American Rangers, they were called–sailed to Cuba and marched to the aid of 10,000 British troops stalled before Havana in suffocating heat and raging yellow fever.
 It took several months of fighting, but British Regulars and American Rangers took Havana, avenging the Anglo-American defeat there a generation before.
 Thomas Gage, as it happened, was among the first British officers to see the possibilities and urge the development of these light infantry organizations and tactics.
 While still a colonel, Gage led a light infantry regiment in striking hard blows against the French in America.

 And now it appeared that Major General Gage must prepare to strike hard blows against many of his former comrades even as they prepared to strike back against him and the eleven regiments he now commanded in Boston.
 The situation that Gage now brooded over was, if not full-blown rebellion, at the very least revolutionary.
 It might be argued that Parliament had done its part last spring to provoke this revolutionary situation by closing the harbor under the Boston Port Bill and by virtually abolishing representative government, legislative and judicial, under the Massachusetts Regulating Act.
 With government under the old colonial charter effectively nullified, the people of the province at large responded by calling into being ad hoc courts and councils in the towns and villages and the First Provincial Congress at Concord.
 From the point of view of Parliament and the Crown, Gage had not exaggerated when he reported that summer that civil government was at an end in the province.
-Of course in the view of an apparent majority of the people of the province, civil government was alive and well and in vigorous operation.
+But in the view of an apparent majority of the people of the province, of course, civil government was alive and well and in vigorous operation.
 And of all the measures now being enacted in Concord, most vigorous and most troubling to Gage was the calling up of the Massachusetts militias.
 Nor did the trouble end at the borders of Massachusetts: in short order the people of Connecticut, New Hampshire, and Rhode Island, their assemblies since dissolved by their royal governors, met likewise in extra-legal congresses and reactivated their militias.

 And yet in the British view of things, despite these demonstrably warlike preparations, there was a fixed unwillingness to believe that the Americans would put their professed devotion to Whig liberty to an actual test of arms.
 Further, the British were very thoroughly persuaded that if the crisis came to a shooting war at all, their American cousins were in fact a most unwarlike people, no more to be respected or feared on the field of battle than, in the words of one Tory, “an undisciplined multitude of New England squirrel hunters.”
 Nor was this view mere patriotic puffing or uninformed prejudice; it passed for the best judgment of Britain’s ablest military men.
 General James Wolfe himself, unquestionably a great general and conqueror of Quebec, dismissed the American militiamen as “the dirtiest, most contemptible, cowardly dogs you can conceive.”
 Left to their own devices, declared his comrade and commander, Lord Jeffrey Amherst, the colonials “would eat fryed Pork and lay in their tents all day long.”
 Colonial talk of resisting British power, another officer wrote home, was “mere bullying, and will go no farther than words.
 Whenever it comes to blows, he that can run fastest will think himself best off.”
 Two regiments of Regulars, he added, ought to smash “the whole force of the Massachusetts province . . . a mere mob without order and discipline.”
 Provincial militiamen were geese strutting with muskets, one thought.
 British Regulars, thought another, might geld the whole host of American manhood with hardly a fight.
 Considering the rising tensions in New England, Major John Pitcairn of the Royal Marines, though not unsympathetic to Americans, was still “satisfied that one active campaign, a smart action . . . will set everything to rights.”
 In short, hardly a Briton or a Loyalist in America believed that the colonials had either the skill or the spirit to make a real rebellion of their discontent.
-As for Major Pitcairn, he could not know it, but the time was not far off when he would have an opportunity to test his judgment in a smart action on a very long day.
+As for Major Pitcairn, the time was not far off when he would have an opportunity to test his judgment in a smart action on a very long day.